His idea of a perfect winter

 To bring smiles to the little faces of the touring family, and prevent whining, amusements should be handy.
 Give them sledding, skating, skiing, and kid-friendly spaces.
 Where do you go to find this lengthy list of demands, while keeping a lid on your travel budget?

-An easy drive north from New England’s more populated southern states is New Hampshire’s Mount Washington Valley.
+An easy drive north is New Hampshire’s Mount Washington Valley.
 This scenic valley has been a haven for visitors since the early 1800’s.
 Today, the spectacular 780,000 acres of National Forest holds five ski resorts, some of the finest cross country terrain, and even ice climbing.
+North Conway lodging options range from quaint country inns, to chain hotels, condos and motels along Route 16.

 The mainstay town of North Conway offers a strand of tax-free outlet shops, scads of lodging options, and more restaurants, pubs and cafes than your belt will accommodate.
 This once quaint, now booming village does suffer from Route 16 traffic crawl amid the shopping sprawl.

-We skied Attitash Bear Peak, for its 60 trails backed up by an impressive snowmaking system and speedy quad lifts.
+We skied Attitash Bear Peak, for its 77 trails backed up by an impressive snowmaking system and two high speed quad lifts.

 Another good family choice is unadorned Black Mountain, with blast from the past facilities and pricing.
 King Pine is the region’s fifth area located just 10 miles south of North Conway.
 King Pine is a homespun family day area.